glad-ys/tidyxl/README.md

 Each part contains several files:
 1. R code
-2. Reports in HTML and PDF formats
+2. Reports in PDF format
 3. Output file in csv that resulted from running the R code

 Let me know if you have any questions or found issues with the files!